 \section{Introduction}

 \IEEEPARstart{D}ue to lighting and environmental conditions, images captured by the camera may be low-light, which negatively impacts post-processing tasks like segmentation, classification, and recognition.
-Therefore, it is crucial to improve the quality of low-light images.
-Note that the Retinex theory describes the low-light image as the reflectance and the illustration part \cite{land1977retinex,ma2021learning}.
-By enhancing the reflectance and adjusting the illustration at the same time, the norm-light image can be obtained \cite{li2020luminance}. {\y Generally, the regularization term like the edge prior \cite{yuan2012performance} can be utilized to enhance the low-light image.
+Therefore, it is crucial to improve the quality of the low-light image.
+Note that the Retinex theory describes the low-light image as the reflectance and the illumination part \cite{land1977retinex}.
+By enhancing the reflectance and adjusting the {\y illumination} at the same time, the norm-light image can be obtained \cite{li2020luminance}. {\y Generally, the regularization term like the edge prior \cite{yuan2012performance} can be utilized to enhance the low-light image.
 Furthermore, {\yy the deep edge extraction module} \cite{xu2023low} can also be applied for low-light image enhancement.
 However, extracting detailed edge information from low-light images is challenging.
-As shown in Fig. \ref{Fig1}, observed image (a) with low contrast, one can hardly recognize there is a bicycle, which is clear in the enhanced image (e).
-Besides, the edge information is hard to capture entirely by the traditional method as shown in (b).
-Hence, resulting the unsatisfied results (d).
-In this paper, we propose to learn an edge extractor to} {obtain the detailed edge structure directly from the low-light image.
+As shown in Fig. \ref{Fig1}, one can hardly recognize the content of the observed low-contrast image (a).
+Besides, the edge structure of (e) in the dark area is not clear.
+To handle this problem, we propose to learn an edge extractor to} {obtain the detailed edge structure directly from the low-light image.
 In comparison to the edge produced by the SMG \cite{xu2023low} in (g), the edge restored by our proposed edge extractor more closely resembles the ground-truth (GT) edge (h).
 With the assistance of the proposed edge extractor, we develop a novel Retinex model, which results in our enhancement outcome (c) demonstrating superior performance.

-Generally, a low-light image $S$ can be decomposed as the reflectance part $R$ and illumination part $L$ \cite{jia2023reflectance}, i.e., $S=R\circ L$, where $R\in (0,1)$ and $L\in (0,\infty)$, {\y and $\circ$ is the element-wise production operator}.
-Directly obtaining $R$ and $L$ to reconstruct the desired image $\hat S$ may be challenged for both $R$ and $L$ are unknown.
-Hence a minimization model was proposed as
+Based on the Retinex theory, a low-light image $S$ can be decomposed as the reflectance $R$ and illumination part $L$, i.e., $S=R\circ L$, where $R\in (0,1)$, $L\in (0,\infty)$, {\y and $\circ$ is the element-wise production operator}.
+Directly obtaining $R$ and $L$ to reconstruct the desired image $\hat S$ is challenged for both $R$ and $L$ are unknown.
+Therefore, a minimization model has been proposed as follows:

 where the first term is the data fidelity term, $\Phi(\cdot)$ and $\Psi(\cdot)$ are the prior regularizers for $R$ and $L$, respectively, $\beta$ and $\alpha$ are positive parameters. {\y Therefore, we only need to find $R$ and $L$ in the model and hence enhance the intensity of $S$. }